aedans/Nylon/README.md

 Functions will implicitly return all non-argument values on the stack.

+A function can be pushed to stack to be accessed by other functions using '@'.

 - ';': Pushes the function stack to the return stack.
 - ':': Pushes the top element of the function stack to the return stack.
 - '!': Terminates the function.